OutSystems/docs-support/src/enterprise/licensing/ipp/used-ipp-portal.md

 ---
 summary: It may take up to an hour to change the activation code of your applications.
-If you haven't received an email, check your spam folder, or contact support@outsystems.com.
+If you haven't received an email, check your spam folder, or contact Support.
 ---

 # Used the IPP portal, but didn't receive an email